Bamphert History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The name Bamphert belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in one of two places named Bamford in the counties of Derbyshire and Lancashire.
-CITATION[CLOSE]

 Early Origins of the Bamphert family

 The surname Bamphert was first found in Lancashire, where "the estate of Bamford was granted to Thomas de Bamfordby, Sir Adam de Bury, temp.
 Henry III, for his homage and services."

 As noted above, Yorkshire was later a stronghold of family as noted by early rolls.
 The Hundredorum Rolls list Richard de Bamford there in 1273 and later the Yorkshire Poll Tax Rolls of 1379 list: Adam Bamforth and Adam de Baumford.